hlcws/fgc_archive/fgc_archive.md

 The Data package should be universal so that it can be stores on FTP, HTTP, GIT, Google Drive, etc.

+Tools should be built based on this suggested structure to submit, extract data and generate simple viewers, e.g.
+- PHP upload form for photos
+- Dump twitch archive and highlights into mp4
+- Generate HTML gallery (Jekyll?)

+Distribution via GIT, Torrent, Blockchain, ...

 ---
 Suggestion: